Harcourt Potter

 Assisted

-also became involved in marketing, product development, shipping, purchasing,
+involved in marketing, product development, shipping, purchasing, and

 PURCHASING: Purchased point-of-purchase displays, labels